gardener/gardener/docs/development/local_setup.md

 In case you have to create a new release or a new hotfix of the Gardener you have to push the resulting Docker image into a Docker registry.
 Currently, we are using the Google Container Registry (this could change in the future).
 Please follow the official [installation instructions from Google](https://cloud.google.com/sdk/downloads).

-## [Optional] Installing `vagrant`
+## Installing `Vagrant`

-In case you want to run the `gardner-vagrant-provider` and test the creation of Shoot clusters on your machine you have to [install](https://www.vagrantup.com/downloads.html) Vagrant.
+In case you want to run the `gardener-vagrant-provider` and test the creation of Shoot clusters on your machine you have to [install](https://www.vagrantup.com/downloads.html) Vagrant.

+Please make sure that the executable `bsdtar` is available on your system.

+## Installing `Virtualbox`

+In this local setup a virtualizer is needed.
+Here, [`Virtualbox`](https://www.virtualbox.org) is used.
+However, Vagrant supports other virtualizers as well.
+Please check the [`Vagrant` documentation](https://www.vagrantup.com/docs/index.html) for further details.

 ## Local Gardener setup